With a push of a button, FEMA's 'Presidential Alert' to be tested Wednesday

 Breaking News Emails

-With the push of a button — and at the direction of President Donald Trump — an alert will be sent to the cellphones of nearly every American at 2:18 p.m.
+With the push of a button — and at the direction of President Donald Trump — an alert will be sent to cellphones across America at 2:18 p.m.
 ET on Wednesday: "THIS IS A TEST."

 The message is scheduled to be the first trial of the "Presidential Alert" system, a new way to notify Americans across the country of national emergencies.